openequella/openequella.github.io/gettingstarted/InstallingEquella.md

 Needed if you are building your own install binary:
 - GIT
-- SSH Key in Github
 - SBT

 ## Build the Installer

-If you don't have / don't want to use a pre-built binary, building Equella yourself is fairly straight forward:
+If you don't have / don't want to use a pre-built binary, you can build EQUELLA from source yourself by following the instructions on the main [EQUELLA repo](https://github.com/equella/Equella).
-1. Clone the Equella core repo ``` ~$ git clone git@github.com:equella/Equella.git ```.
-1. If you want to include any Optional Functionalities, please review the associated [documentation](https://github.com/equella/equella.github.io/tree/master/optional-functionality).
-1. Git checkout the branch / tag you want to build off of.
-1. Run ``` ~$ sbt compile installerZip ``` in the Equella root directory.
-This produces an installer zip binary in the {Equella}/Installer/target directory.

 ## Install Equella
 1. Unzip the equella install zip binary.